 Two years ago RIKEN has taken the lead in a broad R&D effort to establish silicon vertex detector technologies suitable for PHENIX.
 RIKEN has started collaboration with the ALICE pixel group.
 At present three members of the RIKEN group are at CERN working with ALICE to help finalize the detector development and test the first generation of detectors in the NA60 experiment, which is currently taken physics data with a multi-layer silicon pixel hybrid telescope.
-Johann Heuser, who has worked for many years developing pixel detectors at CERN and commissioning a pixel detector system for the DELPHI experiment before he joined the RIKEN Institute, and Hiroaki Ohnishi, a software expert working with RIKEN, are members of the NA60 pixel team since two years and also working with ALICE.
-Hiroyuki Kano, who is now also at CERN, is working with ALICE to adapt the ALICE pixel pilot to the PHENIX requirements.
+Johann Heuser, and Hiroaki Ohnishi have worked for many years developing pixel detectors at CERN as members of the NA60 pixel team also working with ALICE.
+Johann commissioned a pixel detector system for the DELPHI experiment before he joined the RIKEN Institute.
+Hiroyuki Kano, who is also at CERN, is working with ALICE to adapt the ALICE pixel pilot to the PHENIX requirements.